• Skip to main content

 Like my daughter, many kids resist the rules or expectations parents place on them because the rules seem arbitrary, dictatorial, and unfair.

-Involving kids in the process of creating house rules lets their voices and opinions be heard.
+Involving kids in the process of creating rules lets their voices and opinions be heard.
 It also makes children feel they have greater ownership over the rules that govern them, which in turn makes it more likely they’ll obey them.

-The perfect time to create and refine family house rules is during a family meeting.
-It may be helpful to create your initial list of rules over several meetings so kids don’t get overwhelmed or bored.
-But writing down rules is helpful.
+The perfect time to create and refine family rules is during a family meeting.
+It may be helpful to create your initial list of family rules over several meetings so kids don’t get overwhelmed or bored.
+But writing down important rules is helpful.
 That way no one can claim they didn’t know or understand an agreed-upon rule later on.

 Rules can then be refined and added to as issues arise or kids mature.
 Getting kids involved in this process also teaches them valuable problem-solving, communication, and collaboration skills that will help them in all areas of life.